16h Th, 16h Pr, 28h Proj.

 Planned learning activities and teaching methods

 The course involves a series of lectures.
-In addition, students work on a project, which involves reading a paper from the scientific literature and a related piece of work, such as an implementation in Matlab.
+In addition, students work on two projects.
+The first one revolves around reading two papers from the scientific literature.
+The second one is a numerical project related to uncertainty quantification.

 Recommended or required readings